brainless-coder/Namaste-React/Readme.md

 Bundlers: webpack, vite, parcel
 - webpack is used in create react app.
 It uses babel.
-- parcel budles, minifes our files.
+- parcel bundles, minifes our files.
 It also clean our code like removing logs and all.
 - It manages the dev and prod build.